 Protect Student Identifying Information

-In order to further prevent the likelihood of identity theft occurring with respect to covered accounts, the university will take the following steps with respect to its internal operating procedures to protect student identifying information:
+To further prevent the likelihood of identity theft occurring with respect to covered accounts, the university will take the following steps with its internal operating procedures to protect student identifying information:

 - Ensure that its website is secure or provide clear notice that the website is not secure.